|

 Annual Update

-Average Arctic sea ice volume in February 2024 was 19.1 km3.
-This value is the 3rd lowest on record for February, about 1.7 km3 above the low record set in 2017 and about 0.5 km3 above 2018.
-Monthly ice volume was 36% below the maximum in 1979 and 20% below the mean value for 1979-2023.
-Average Feb 2024 ice volume was 0.9 standard deviations above the 1979-2023 trend line.
-Ice growth for Feb 2024 was fairly normal for the recent decade (Fig 4) and ice thickness (above 15 cm thickness) (Fig 5) at the thinner end for recent years.
-The ice thickness anomaly map for Feb 2024 relative to 2011-2023 (Fig 6) continue to show a split Arctic with negative anomalies in the Beaufort and along the North American Continent, while positive thickness Anomalies are prevalent in the “eastern” Arctic reaching from the Greenland Sea to the East Siberian Seas.
+Average Arctic sea ice volume in October 2024 was 4.96 103 km3.
+This value is the 3rd lowest on record for October, about 0.23 103 km3 above the low record set in 2020 (2020 was the record for October volume!).
+Monthly ice volume was 71% below the maximum in 1979 and 54% below the mean value for 1979-2023.
+Average October 2024 ice volume was 0.7 standard deviations above the 1979-2023 trend line.
+Ice loss for October 2024 continued to be more rapid than normal (Fig 4.) with average ice thickness near record lows.
+The ice thickness anomaly map for October 2024 relative to 2011-2023 (Fig 6) shows negative and positive anomalies roughly on either side of the dateline.
+Ice tends to be thinner than normal on the North American side and thicker than normal on the Eurasian side.

 Updates will be generated at approximately one-month intervals.